-Gross margin declined 11 basis points to 5.25% in the second quarter of 2011 from 5.36% in the second quarter of 2010.
-The decline year-over-year is primarily attributable to the system-implementation complications in Australia, which drove down consolidated gross margin by five basis points in the second quarter of 2011, as well as weakness in some Asian and European consumer markets.
+Gross margin declined 41 basis points to 4.95% in the third quarter of 2011 from 5.36% in the third quarter of 2010.
+The decline year-over-year is primarily attributable to: mix changes resulting from stronger sales growth in our lower margin markets and products, including more rapid growth in tablet and mobility products which tend to carry lower gross margins due to their high-volume characteristics; weak consumer demand in Europe, which has driven competitive pricing and lower rebate levels; softer revenues in the current year quarter in our fee-for-service logistics business which contributed approximately nine basis points of the year-over-year decline; and competitive pricing actions and lower rebates related to our efforts to recoup lost market share in our Australian business, which contributed approximately nine basis points of the year-over-year decline.
+We expect these conditions to continue at least into the first part of 2012.
 We continuously evaluate and modify our pricing policies and certain terms, conditions and credit offered to our customers on a transaction-by-transaction basis to reflect general market conditions, available vendor support and strategic opportunities to grow market share and to optimize our profitability and return on capital.
 These modifications may result in some volatility in our gross margin.
 Increased competition or any weakening of economies throughout the world may hinder our ability to maintain and/or improve gross margins from the levels realized in recent periods.

-Total selling, general and administrative expenses, or SG&A expenses, increased 8.7% to \$362,084 in the second quarter of 2011 from \$333,066 in the second quarter of 2010 and increased six basis points, as a percentage of consolidated net sales, to 4.14% in the second quarter of 2011 from 4.08% in the second quarter of 2010.
-The translation impact of strengthening foreign currencies relative to the U.S. dollar contributed approximately \$16,000 of the year-over-year increase.
-The remaining increase was primarily attributable to merit compensation increases for our associates, our continued investments in strategic growth initiatives and system enhancements, including the global deployment of new enterprise resource planning software, and an increase in stock-based compensation expense of \$3,297 associated with our long-term incentive plans.
+Total selling, general and administrative expenses, or SG&A expenses, increased \$7,571 or 2.2% in the third quarter of 2011 compared to the third quarter of 2010, but improved by 12 basis points, as a percentage of consolidated net sales, to 3.98% in the third quarter of 2011 from 4.10% in the third quarter of 2010.
+The translation impact of strengthening foreign currencies relative to the U.S. dollar contributed approximately \$15,000 of the year-over-year increase.
+The remaining year-over-year change was primarily attributable to an increase in stock-based compensation expense of \$1,931 associated with our long-term incentive plans and merit compensation increases for our associates, offset by our efforts to manage spending levels and reduce costs in certain areas, particularly where sales levels are the softest.
+These same factors have yielded improved leverage on the modest year-over-year increase in sales.